 Environment – Mental and Physical Priorities

-The fifth purpose in the HRVWE model is our mental and physical Environment.
-One of humanity’s key purposes appears to be to transform and ideally to improve our physical environment, simultaneously with transforming ourselves.
+The fifth life priority in the HRVWE model is our mental and physical Environment.
+One of our key priorities, regardless of our purpose, is ideally to improve our physical environment, simultaneously with improving ourselves.
 We can’t keep our physical or mental environment as it was in the past.
 That option is fantasy, yet far too many of us remain psychologically attached to it, as a form of nostalgia.
 What we can do is increasingly learn to protect the complexity and sentience that needs protecting, while special parts of our physical environment, like our cities and technologies, transform at ever-faster rates, and in increasingly self-directed ways, whether we want them to or not.
 Human beings are both transformers and stewards of our environment, whether we recognize it or not.
 Fortunately, as our morality and foresight grow, those two roles are increasingly less in conflict.
 We can do both.

 The better we manage our environment, the more intelligent and antifragile it becomes, just like us, and the better it helps us to adapt.
 We’ll discuss environmental intelligence later in this chapter.
 Our environment can support our work or distract us from it.
 We all need some distraction, but most of us get far too much of it in today’s information-rich world.

 Five success codes that can help in managing your Environment are SOFSC.
 This stands for Selected, Organized, Functional, Simple, and Clean – five suggested priorities for building a great mental and physical environment.
 A mnemonic is “my SOFa is Simple and Clean.”
 Think of the sofa in Steve Job’s living room, or the napping sofas at Apple, a very design-conscious computer manufacturer.
 A great mental and physical environment is not random, it is carefully designed, and we think these five priorities are particularly important to good design of our living and working environments.

 Here they are in more detail.
 This particular order isn’t necessarily ideal, but it works for me.
 Your order may differ, and you may have others in mind, so feel free to adapt these codes as you see fit: